Weighted Jump Squat

 Follow these step-by-step instructions to perform Weighted Jump Squat with proper form and technique.

-Stand with your feet shoulder-width apart, holding a weight close to your chest or overhead.
+Stand with your feet shoulder-width apart, holding a dumbbell in each hand or a single dumbbell/kettlebell at your chest.

-Lower into a squat by bending your knees and pushing your hips back; keep your chest up and core engaged.
+Lower into a squat position by bending your knees and pushing your hips back, keeping your chest up and back straight.

 Secondary Muscles